Carolina Horsenettle In Bloom

 Carolina Horsenettle is in bloom right now.
 Watch out for it.

-2 responses to “Carolina Horsenettle In Bloom”
+2 thoughts on “Carolina Horsenettle In Bloom”

 1. Hi Brenda.
 This plant is everywhere, in every garden, in the lawn, in the boundary to the woods.
 Spreading by lateral runners, I can never quite get it all, and if I don’t watch what I’m doing, it often bites me when I’m weeding.
 It is not one of my favoritews!